Mturco3/AI-ML-Project-2023-2024-285251/README.md

 ### 4) Praparing data for modeling
 - 4.1) Encoding Categorical Variables:
 - 4.2) Removing Outliers
-- 4.3) Data Splitting
-- 4.4) Distribution of the target variable in the different sets
-- 4.5) Feature Scaling: Fit and Transform
+- 4.3) Data Splitting: we generated a training set containing 75% of the observations and a test set containing the remaining 25%.
+- 4.4) Distribution of the target variable in the different sets: The ratio between the two classes is the same in both the training and the test set.
+This is a good thing, since it means that the model will be trained on a balanced dataset and will be able to generalize well.
+In addittion, we do not have to deal with stratification (splitting the dataset mantaining a balanced ratio between the two classes);
+- 4.5) Feature Scaling (Fit and Transform)  we apply fit_transform on the training set and transform on the test set in order to standardize the data.
 - 4.6) Creating a Validation Set
 ### 5) Model Building
-- 5.1) Testing Different Models
-- 5.2) Hyperparameter Tuning Using Cross-Validation
+- Model selection: for our classification task we chose Logistic Regression, Decision Tree, and Random Forest;
+- 5.1) Testing Different Models: to have an overview before the tuning, we compute the training and the validation accuracy for all the three models;
+- 5.2) Hyperparameter Tuning Using Cross-Validation: as a first step, we searched the best hyperparameters for the model using the RandomizedSearchCV function (this allowed us to explicitly control the number of parameter combinations that are attempted);
 ### 6) Plotting Learning Curves
 ### 7) Models Evaluation
 - 7.1) Classification metrics